SarthakJag/activ5-ble-sample-android/README.md

 ## Framework initialisation

 In order to initialize the framework you need to call the following function.
-The best place to call it is in your Application class or somewhere a bit before calling Bluetooth related functions.
+The best place to call it is in your Application class or somewhere before calling Bluetooth related functions.

 ```bash
 A5DeviceManager.initializeDeviceManager()
 ```

-You also need to set the callback:
+You also need to set the callback, on which you will receive bluetooth events:
 ```bash
 A5DeviceManager.setCallback(this)
 ```